eugenecohen-osu/chi-gem5/chi-report.md

 1. RN-F0 looks in the RN-SAM and gets the node ID for the HN-F, say HN-F0.
 2. HN-F0 gets the request and checks if its local SLC slice has the data.
 If not it checks its snoop filter to see if any upstream RN-Fs have the data
 3. HN-F0 determines from its snoop filter than RN-F1 has the data.
 HN-F0 issues a read to RN-F1.
 4. RN-F1 performs the read and replies.
-CHI includes an optimizaiton where these responses can be sent direct to the requester node and bypass the intermediate home node.
+CHI includes an optimization where these responses can be sent direct to the requester node and bypass the intermediate home node.

 It's also possible that the address is not in any cache and the HN-F would: